Perl-Apollo/assign-pm/doc/assign.md

 Currently this module is a working prototype that uses Filter::Simple (Perl source code filtering) and PPI.pm (to parse and restructure Perl code).

+Each destructuring form is removed and replaced with the appropriate Perl code to do the intended actions.

 When all the syntax forms have been implemented and fully tested and the module has become stable, it will be rewritten as an XS module.

+Note: Code transformations adjust the line numbers with `#line <num>` statements so that warnings and errors report line numbers that make sense.

 # Prior Art